-ARM 9.4+ indicates ARM version 9.4 or later.
+- ARM 9.4+ indicates ARM version 9.4 or later. - CentOS 8 indicates CentOS 8 for ARM version 9.4 and CentOS Stream release 8 for ARM version 9.6.

 Operators can install a new software version on an existing ARM installation.
 The online upgrade replaces the software version on all ARM components.
 All existing configuration is preserved.
 Only one Router goes down at a time.
 Routers can operate temporarily without the Configurator so there's no downtime and the impact on the ARM is minimal.
 After the initial operator enters inputs (answers a few questions and enters their password), the upgrade continues and completes without operator interaction.

 Software upgrade to ARM 9.2 incorporates upgrade to the new OS.
 ARM 9.2 does not support the old version of CentOS (CentOS 6).
 The upgrade to ARM version 9.2 can be done only from ARM Version 8.8 or 9.0.
-To upgrade from earlier ARM versions (8.4 or 8.6), the operator must upgrade first to ARM 8.8 and then upgrade to 9.4+ (see the APPENDIX).
+To upgrade from earlier ARM versions (8.4 or 8.6), the operator must upgrade first to ARM 8.8 and then upgrade to 9.4+ (see Upgrading to ARM 9.0 on page 101).